kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

     }
     ```

+The two-argument constructor wraps the credentials into a `BasicAuthHttpClientTokenProvider`.
 You can also provide your own `HttpClientTokenProvider` implementation in the constructor if rules for getting secrets are different.

-Then add interceptor for the entire HTTP client or specific methods.
+Then add the interceptor for the entire HTTP client or specific methods.

 ===! ":fontawesome-brands-java: `Java`"